Department of Education Building: Architectural style

 The building as conceived and built has a considerable degree of unity in its use of materials, form and scale.
 The external design is highly disciplined and uses a limited palette of materials such as the yellow block sandstone which originally came from quarries in Pyrmont, Ultimo, the Sydney central business district, Paddington, Bondi and Maroubra, metal framed windows, copper-clad skylights.
 The Education building made a major contribution to this part of Sydney, visually linking with other imposing sandstone government buildings and enhancing a number of important city vistas.

 Cultural significance

 The Education Department building was occupied in September 1915.
-The importance of the Department had been recognized in stone if not in architectural excellence.
+The importance of the Department had been recognised in stone if not in architectural excellence.
 The historic premises have been the "flagship" for the state's education system since the last century (1915–2010).
 The building has been long associated with key policy makers and bureaucrats.

 Restoration

 The building was refurbished in April 1996 and to provide a high standard of modern office accommodation for its occupants while retaining the features of the early 1900s.
 Barclay Mowlem was engaged to provide the restoration on behalf of the NSW Public Works.
 Included in the scope of works was: